Topological modifications in half-edge meshes

 3. Glue the “gap” back together.

-Finally, we also need a data structure to keep track of the map from the vertices/edges/faces of the initial mesh to that of the modified one.
+We also need a data structure (MeshReindexMap) to keep track of how vertices/edges/faces of the initial mesh map to those of the modified one.

 source